Genevieveok/nfl/README.md

 Installations would work with python3 or pip3 depending on version.

 #### Dependencies
+Python needs to be installed as well as flask framework details for this to run.
+I have included the requirements file and I'll also include some details on requirements and virtualenv installation below.

 ##### Install dependencies for flask framework
-`pip install -r requirements.txt` or `pip3 install -r requirements.txt` for python3
+`pip install -r requirements.txt`

 ##### Install virtualenv, if needed
 `pip install virtualenv`